reuelsc/SCCMDocs.pt-br/sccm/core/servers/deploy/configure/manage-content-and-content-infrastructure.md

 ---
-# <a name="manage-content-and-content-infrastructure-for-system-center-configuration-manager"></a>Manage content and content infrastructure for System Center Configuration Manager
+# <a name="manage-content-and-content-infrastructure-for-system-center-configuration-manager"></a>Gerenciar conteúdo e infraestrutura de conteúdo do System Center Configuration Manager

 *Aplica-se a: System Center Configuration Manager (Branch Atual)*